WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/headings.md

 - Be specific with your headings.
 You can write more specific headings as you move further down the heading hierarchy.
 - Consider using phrases in gerund form in headings.
 Examples of such phrases include *Writing about genders* and *Using diverse examples*.
 - Avoid using hyphens (-), ampersands (&), and other symbols in headings.

+## Referring to subsections

+While referring to subheadings or subsections in a document or a page, use phrases such as *in the following section* or *in the aforementioned section*.
+Don't use ambiguous phrases such as *in these sections* or *in this section*.